-The need to save for retirement should be well recognized - but how those savings are used to provide an income throughout a retirement of unpredictable length is not well understood by many.
-An individual retiree's lifespan is uncertain, and longevity risk and lifetime income have become vital public policy and public education issues as Americans continue to live longer.
-In addition, the shift over the past 30 years from defined benefit (DB) retirement plans to defined contribution (DC) plans such as 401(k)s has amplified certain financial risks that include providing for a lifetime income and adequately managing for inflation risk.
-Many other factors should also be considered in planning for secure, predictable retirement income.
+While most people understand the need to save for retirement, many either are not able to accumulate sufficient funds during their working years or are not sure how to use their savings to generate monthly income through their retirement years of an unknown length.
+Each retiree's life span is unique and uncertain, which makes planning for lifetime income difficult, especially as Americans on average continue to live longer.
+In addition, the shift by employers over the past 30 years away from offering defined benefit (DB) retirement plans toward defined contribution (DC) plans such as 401(k)s has amplified the financial risks taken on by employees and retirees.
+The American worker must consider many more factors today in planning for secure, predictable income throughout his or her retirement.

-Financial preparation for retirement and the subsequent managing of finances in retirement involve many steps: setting aside sufficient funds; prudently managing investments before retirement; thoughtfully selecting a retirement date; establishing and following a retirement budget; managing investments in retirement, including home ownership; and securing retirement income for a lifetime, however long that might be.
-Policymakers and financial experts have generally given attention to these issues, but the last one - assuring a lifetime income - needs additional examination.
+Preparation for retirement and the subsequent managing of finances in retirement involve many steps: setting aside sufficient funds; prudently managing investments before retirement; thoughtfully selecting a retirement date; establishing and following a retirement budget; managing investments in retirement, including homeownership; and securing retirement income for a lifetime of an unknown duration.
+Policymakers and financial experts have generally focused attention on these issues, but the last one - assuring a lifetime income - needs additional examination.

-1 The American Academy of Actuaries is an 18,000-member professional association whose mission is to serve the public and the U.S. actuarial profession.
+&lt;sup>1 The American Academy of Actuaries is an 18,500+ member professional association whose mission is to serve the public and the U.S. actuarial profession.
 The Academy assists public policymakers on all levels by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice, and professionalism standards for actuaries in the United States.

-Lifetime income risk, or the risk of running out of income due to living longer than a retiree initially planned, is not just a personal financial issue but a societal one as well since public safety-net programs can be strained if expected to cover large numbers of individuals who have not addressed their lifetime income risk.
-Absent careful planning, retirees risk running out of income to cover the basic necessities.
-If individuals outlive the income provided by their assets, they face becoming reliant on Social Security as their only source of retirement income, and family or social safety-net programs if needed.
+Lifetime-income risk, or the threat of running out of income due to living longer than initially planned, is not just a personal financial issue but a societal one as well.
+Public safety-net programs can be strained if expected to cover large numbers of individuals who have not addressed their lifetime-income risk.
+Without careful planning, retirees risk running out of income to cover the basic necessities and face becoming reliant on Social Security as their only source of retirement income and, in dire situations, having to rely on family or social safety-net programs.
 Public options may not be available or sustainable to support all those who find themselves coming up short.
 The goal of financial stability in retirement is paramount.

-Social Security from its inception was intended to protect retirees against poverty in old age2 and, to that end, has been successful.
-It was not meant to provide full income replacement in retirement.
+Social Security from its inception was intended to protect retirees against poverty in old age and, to that end, has been successful.
+It was not meant to provide full-income replacement in retirement.
 By design, Social Security replaces a greater proportion of pre-retirement income for lower-wage earners who might have had less opportunity or ability to save on their own.
 This is illustrated below.